 Our sixth decade 2008 -

 In 2010 our offices relocated to Docklands and in 2012 we hosted the 22nd World Congress of the International Federation for Home Economics.
 We became a Health Promotion Charity and also delivered the Healthy Eating and Food Literacy in Secondary Schools project on behalf of the Department of Health.
-Our long-standing partnership with the Department of Education and Early Childhood continued through the Strategic Partnerships Program.
+Our long-standing partnership with the Department of Education and Training continued through the Strategic Partnerships Program.
 Membership numbers have increased to more than 950.